Manufacturing workflows =

 Imagine a world where workers get the exact instructions they need, the moment they need them.
 Imagine work instructions that are crowdsourced, instantly updated, and available on wearable devices.
 And in the future, machines that know before they need to be fixed - and tell teams on the shop floor exactly how to do it.

-Intelligent, connected worker platforms are quickly making these dreams a reality.
+Intelligent, connected worker platforms within smart manufacturing are quickly making these dreams a reality.
 Digital work instruction platforms are an essential facet of the factory floor of the future, and the future of work.